hamzakhalidchouhdary/linkedlist/README.md

 # Linked List
-Linked list is a dyanamic data structure that be expand or shrink while program execution.
+Linked list is a dynamic user defined data structure that can be expand or shrink while program execution.

 ## Defining Linked List
 LL is decleared as user defined datatype that consist of 2 parts.